michaelshiloh/CreativeProgrammingAndElectronicsBerkeley/syllabus.md

 information, and because our process of experimentation and critique is collaborative, attendance is mandatory.
-You are allowed two absences for the semester without penalty (except critique days and design showcase); – each additional absence will result zero credit for the missed studio.
+You are allowed two absences for the semester without penalty (except critique days and design showcase); – each additional absence will result in zero credit for the missed session.

 To receive an additional excused absence, you must ask in advance, and receive an acknowledgment from the instructor.
-Excusable absences include family emergencies, job interviews, and presenting at a conference.
-To receive credit for attendance, you must arrive on time.
+Excusable absences include family emergencies, job interviews, vastly different time zones, and presenting at a conference.

+To receive credit
+for attendance, you must arrive on time.
 No late assignments will be accepted.
 For any absence, it is the student’s responsibility to inquire with classmates for notes, make up any exercises completed in class, and to complete impending